department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2021-01-13-web-component-library.md

 #### Risks

 Despite polyfills, there is some risk of certain Web Component features not working properly in all browsers (IE 11, older versions of Edge).
 Due to existing polyfill support combined with the trend of users switching to more modern browsers over time, this is a low risk.
-If we encounter this problem, the workaround will be to avoid using whatever feature is under consideration and instead implement a solution that will yield the same results.
+To mitigate this risk, we will only use Web Component features which are supported with or without pollyfills on all [supported browsers](https://department-of-veterans-affairs.github.io/veteran-facing-services-tools/platform/front-end-standards/documented-decisions/browser-support/).

 ### Work Estimates